Acrylamide - Commission Regulation (EU) 2017-2158

 Acrylamide forms naturally during high temperature cooking and processing, such as frying, roasting and baking, particularly in potato-based products and cereal-based products.
 It is not possible to eliminate acrylamide from foods, but actions can be taken to ensure that acrylamide levels are as low as reasonably achievable (the ALARA principle).

 Commission Regulation (EU) 2017/2158 of 20 November 2017 establishing mitigation measures and benchmark levels for the reduction of the presence of acrylamide in food will apply directly to UK food businesses from the 11 April 2018.
 In Scotland the Regulation is implemented by The Food Hygiene Regulations (Scotland) 2006.

-The Regulation promotes and supports best practice in managing acrylamide as a food safety hazard throughout the food chain.
-The overall aim of the Regulation is to ensure that food businesses put in place steps to mitigate acrylamide formation where practicable.
-The focus of the legislation is on an ALARA approach.
+The overall aim of the Regulation is to ensure that food businesses put in place steps to mitigate acrylamide formation.
 The Regulation sets out practical steps that can be incorporated into food safety management systems (FSMS) based on Hazard Analysis and Critical Control Point (HACCP) principles for certain businesses producing food at greater risk of developing higher levels of acrylamide.
 The regulation therefore applies directly to businesses producing the following products:

 - French fries, other cut (deep fried) products and sliced potato crisps from fresh potatoes

 - Potato crisps, snacks, crackers and other potato products from potato dough

 - Fine bakery wares: cookies, biscuits, rusks, cereal bars, scones, cornets, wafers, crumpets and gingerbread, as well as crackers, crisp breads and bread substitutes

 - Coffee substitutes

 - Baby food and process cereal-based food intended for infants and young children,